 Journaling isn’t just for teenagers.
-As Arlo Laibowitz explains, jotting down your thoughts, plans and reflections can help you with self-development.
-Check out these six different journaling techniques and the many benefits they will bring to your life.
+As Arlo Laibowitz explains, jotting down your thoughts, plans and reflections helps with self-development and is scientifically-proven to prevent depression.
+Try these seven creative journaling ideas and discover the multiple benefits these techniques will bring to your life.

 Many of us have started writing a diary or journal at some points in our lives.
 And many of us have also stopped writing in them not that much later!
-Many famous artists, writers, entrepreneurs, inventors, and thinkers keep, or have kept, journals, and there are many different journaling techniques.
+Indeed, many famous artists, writers, entrepreneurs, inventors, and thinkers keep – or have kept – journals, and there are many different journaling techniques and ideas you can try.
 For many, it's a creative necessity and outlet.
-For some, it's a place for exploration, and yet for others, it's an art form in itself.
+For some, it's a place for exploration, and yet for others, journaling is an art form in itself.

-Journaling can be enriching and fulfilling on many levels.
+In fact, journaling can be enriching and fulfilling on many levels.
 It can lead to insights, personal growth, and setting and achieving goals.
-Journals record our thoughts, feelings and reflections.
-In doing so, they create a through-line in our life, a place of refuge and reflection, that we can visit and revisit.
+Journals record our ideas, thoughts, feelings and reflections.
+In doing so, they create a through-line in our life; a place of refuge and reflection, that we can visit and revisit.

-I've tried different journal techniques for weeks or months at a time – and have also not journaled for weeks in between entries!
-Every time I come back to the practice and sustain it on a regular basis, I feel I can go deeper, explore things more explicit, and in the process, experience a wonderful journey to my interior.
+Indeed, I've tried types of journaling for weeks or months at a time – and have also not journaled for weeks in between entries.
+Every time I come back to the practice and sustain it on a regular basis, I feel I can go deeper; explore things more explicitly, and in the process, experience a wonderful journey to my interior.

 So, what are the benefits of journaling?
-And what different journaling techniques can we employ?
-How do we go about starting and sustaining a journaling habit?
+What different journaling ideas and techniques can we employ?
+And how do we go about starting and – more importantly – sustaining a daily journaling habit?

 What are the benefits of journaling?